weeka-app/weeka.github.io/terms.md

             <div class="section">
                 <h3 class="section-title">Section 1.1 - Agreement Formation</h3>
-                <p>By downloading, installing, or using Weeka ("the Application"), you enter into a binding agreement with these Terms of Service ("Terms").
-If you disagree with any part of these Terms, your sole remedy is to not use Weeka.</p>
+                <p>By downloading, installing, or using Weeka ("the Application"), you enter into a binding agreement under these Terms of Service ("Terms") with the Developer.
+If you disagree with any part of these Terms, do not use Weeka.</p>
             </div>

             <div class="section">
                 <h3 class="section-title">Section 1.2 - Capacity to Accept</h3>
-                <p>You represent that you are at least 4 years of age and have the legal capacity to enter into this agreement in your jurisdiction.
-If you are under 18, you represent that you have parental or guardian consent to use the Application.</p>
+                <p>You represent that you have the legal capacity to enter into this agreement in your jurisdiction.
+If a person using the app is under 18, parental or guardian consent to use the Application is necessary.</p>
             </div>

             <div class="section">
                 <h3 class="section-title">Section 1.3 - Integration with Privacy Policy</h3>
                 <p>Our <a href="/privacy">Privacy Policy</a> is incorporated by reference into these Terms.
-Together, they constitute the complete agreement between you and the developer regarding Weeka.</p>
+Together, they constitute the complete agreement between you and the Developer regarding Weeka.</p>
             </div>
         </div>